Amine Bensaid: Academic career

-Bensaid started his academic career at Al Akhawayn University in 1994, where he became head of the department of computer science in 1998, dean of the school of science and engineering in 2001, and vice-president for academic affairs and research in 2007.
+Amine Bensaid started his academic career at Al Akhawayn University in 1994, where he became head of the department of computer science in 1998, dean of the school of science and engineering in 2001, and vice-president for academic affairs and research in 2007.
 In 1999 he was also a Fulbright scholar and visiting professor at Carnegie Mellon University.
 He was also president of Université Mundiapolis in Casablanca between 2011 and 2019, and a member of the academic council of Honoris United Universities, a private pan-African higher education network.
 In 2017, Bensaid was appointed chairman of the board of the Moroccan-American Commission for Educational and Cultural Exchange (MACECE), succeeding Hassan Mekouar, former rector of Mohammed the First University in Oujda.
 In November 2019 he was appointed by the King of Morocco president of Al Akhawayn University, thus succeeding Driss Ouaouicha, who had been appointed minister-delegate for higher education and scientific research.